theredled/SamplerBox/README.md

 FORK NOTES:

-* makes Samplebox compatible with Python 3.9+, including using `python-rtmidi` module instead of `rtmidi-python`.
+* Makes Samplebox compatible with Python 3.9+, including using `python-rtmidi` module instead of `rtmidi-python`.
-* refactored source code for OOP and remote usage
+* Refactored source code for OOP and remote usage
-* no support for loops for the moment.
+* No support for loops for the moment.
+* GPIO buttons, Serial MIDI and 7-degment display are not tested.

-Original README:
+Modified README:

 # SamplerBox

-*Update: [Remove drums from song](https://www.yellownoiseaudio.com) with the VST DrumExtract!*

-&nbsp;

 SamplerBox is an **open-source DIY audio sampler project** based on RaspberryPi.